 - Delays and cancellation:

 Things don’t always go as planned and there may be some unexpected events that require you to cancel your trip.
-If you miss a flight/connecting fight or your flight is delayed, your policy can help, but only if the delay or missed flight is due to an Insured Event (Severe weather, natural disaster, hijacking, strike).
+If you miss a flight/connecting flight or your flight is delayed, your policy can help, but only if the delay or missed flight is due to an Insured Event (Severe weather, natural disaster, hijacking, strike).
 Similarly, all the trip deposits paid are non-refundable in case of any events so having your insurance provide these coverages can be helpful.
 However, this coverage may vary as per the insurance companies so please read the policy wording carefully.

 - Lost or Delayed Baggage:

 Most travel insurance will cover up to a certain dollar amount.
 The key lies in knowing how much you are covered for so kindly check with your insurance about the limit.

 Trekking is ‘’Hiking’’ in insurance terms and some policies cover up to 6000m whereas peak climbing/expedition are termed as ‘’guided/rope mountaineering’’ in general insurance term.
 Check with your insurance if it covers your level of activity before purchasing.

 Like most insurance policies, travel insurance has many exceptions.
 You should make note of any specific events or items that are excluded from your policy.

 - Global Rescue

 For USA/Canada Citizens: